Netero17/S.A.I.C./Ques5 completed/documentation.md

 - Ensure proper permissions and authorization for accessing the assignment data source.
 - Customize the script according to your specific requirements and use case.
 - This script is a template and may need adjustments based on the specifics of your environment and use case.
+-
+# learning outcomes
+learned a lot about website structure. `
+Gain proficiency in using Python for scripting and automation.
+Recognize the benefits of automation in repetitive tasks, such as sending email reminders for upcoming assignments.
+Develop knowledge and understanding of web scraping techniques using Playwright.
+Learn how to parse HTML data to extract relevant information. also learned to do documentation with this

+thankyou all i have learned a lot of things in just few days bcs of this test